The Last Starfighter: Plot

-Teenage Alex Rogan lives in a trailer park with his younger brother Louis and their mom Jane.
-Alex works there as a handyman, raising money for college.
-Aside from his girlfriend Maggie, Alex's only diversion from his mundane existence is an arcade game called Starfighter, in which the player is "recruited by the Star League to defend the Frontier against Xur and the Ko-Dan Armada" in deep-space warfare.
+Teenager Alex Rogan lives in a trailer park with his younger brother Louis and their mother Jane.
+Aside from his girlfriend Maggie Gordon, his only diversion is an arcade game called Starfighter, in which the player is "recruited by the Star League to defend the Frontier against Xur and the Ko-Dan Armada" in deep-space warfare.
 One evening, Alex becomes the game's highest-scoring player.
-The moment is spoiled, however, when he learns that his application for a scholarship has been rejected.
+The moment is spoiled, however, when he learns that his application for a college scholarship has been rejected.

-The inventor of Starfighter, Centauri, arrives in a futuristic car with a proposition for Alex.
-It turns out Centauri is a disguised alien, and his car a spacecraft.
-Alex is taken to the planet Rylos while Beta, a doppelgänger android, covers Alex's absence.
-Alex learns there is an actual conflict between the peaceful Rylan Star League and the oppressive Ko-Dan Empire.
-The latter's armada (actually one dreadnought with a full fighter-complement), poised to invade Rylos, is led by Xur: a would-be-tyrant long since banished from the League.
-Xur has sabotaged the Frontier-forcefield shielding Rylos and other League-worlds from the Ko-Dan.
+The inventor of Starfighter, Centauri, arrives in a futuristic car with a proposition.
+Centauri is a disguised alien, and his car is a spacecraft.
+Alex is taken to the planet Rylos while Beta, a doppelgänger android, covers his absence.
+Alex learns of a conflict between the peaceful Rylan Star League and the oppressive Ko-Dan Empire.
+The latter's armada, poised to invade Rylos, is led by Xur, a would-be-tyrant who has sabotaged the Frontier-forcefield shielding Rylos and other League-worlds from the Ko-Dan.
 The only hope against Xur and his allies rests with a small fleet of Gunstar spacecraft, operated by "Navigators" and by "Starfighter" gunners.
 Centauri's Starfighter arcade game is a recruiting tool designed to train Starfighters.
 Alex meets a friendly reptilian Navigator named Grig, to whom he explains his reservations about being part of the coming conflict.
-Grig sympathizes with Alex while Centauri urges him to stay, touting him as the most gifted Starfighter ever located.

 Xur contacts Starfighter Command as Alex watches.
-After publicly executing a Star League spy, Xur promises the imminent fall of Rylos.
-Shaken, Alex asks to be taken home; there, a disappointed Centauri gives Alex a means to contact the League should he change his mind.
+After a brutal exchange between Xur and his father, the Star League commander, Ambassador Enduran, Xur publicly executes a Star League spy, and promises the imminent fall of Rylos, while Enduran sternly declares the opposite.
+Shaken, Alex asks to be taken home; there, Centauri gives him a means to contact the League should he change his mind.
 Back on Rylos, a saboteur disables Starfighter Command's defenses as the Ko-Dan command ship attacks with a long-range Meteor Gun.
 The remaining Starfighters and their Gunstars are wiped out.
 The saboteur warns Xur of Alex's escape.